Solution 34835: Storing Graphing Elements on a TI-84 Plus C Silver Edition.

 Storing a graph database:

-3) Input the number (0-9) of the GDB variable to which you want to store the graph database.
+3) Input a number from (0-9) of the GDB variable to which you want to store the graph database.

 4) Press [ENTER] to store the current database to the specified GDB variable.